vadash/gwent-daily-demo/README.md

 4. [How it works](#how)

 # Introduction
 Gwent-daily is a bot for gwent the witcher CCG card game.
-Bot is based on robust image detection / OCR.
 It helps complete daily rounds and smooth new player experience.
 Bot farms almost 4 packs and some scraps over night.

 # Features <a name="features"></a>
 Current